 2. BRAT Diet

 Grandma was right.
 Eat small portions of bland foods.
-The BRAT diet stands for bread, rice, apple sauce and toast.
+The BRAT diet stands for Bananas, Rice, Applesauce and Toast.
 Keep it plain, keep it simple.

 Avoid fatty, fried, spicy or very sweet foods.
 That means no red meat, dairy, donuts or fries.